evanscott1/startup/notes.md

 CSS is used to style web pages.

 HTML can be used to create forms that accept user data and send it to a server.

+Caddy can be used to direct domain name traffice to a specific subdomain that accesses a service directory on the server.